 Construction shall provide reasonably dustproof and watertight unit.

-Bus body (including roof bows, body posts, strainers, stringers, floor, inner and outer linings, rub rails and other reinforcements) shall be of sufficient strength to support entire weight of fully loaded vehicle on its top or side if overturned.
+Bus Body: The roof bows, body posts, strainers, stringers, floor, inner and outer linings, rub rails and other reinforcements shall be of sufficient strength to support entire weight of fully loaded vehicle on its top or side if overturned.
 Bus body as unit shall be designed and built to provide impact and penetration resistance.

-Floor.
-Plywood of ½ inch exterior B.B.
+Floor: Plywood of one-half inch exterior B.B.
 Grade or equivalent shall be applied over the existing steel floor and securely fastened.
 Floor shall be level from front to back and from side to side except in wheel housing, toe board, and driver seat platform areas.

-Roof strainers.
-Two or more roof strainers or longitudinal members shall be provided to connect roof bows to reinforce flattest portion of roof skin, and to space roof bows.
+Roof strainers: Two or more roof strainers or longitudinal members shall be provided to connect roof bows to reinforce flattest portion of roof skin, and to space roof bows.
 These strainers may be installed between roof bows or applied externally.
 They shall extend from windshield header to rear body header over the emergency door.
 At all points of contact between strainers of longitudinal members and other structural material, attachment shall be made by means of welding, riveting, or bolting.

-After load as called for in Static Load Test Code has been removed, none of the following defects shall be evident:
+1. After load as called for in Static Load Test Code has been removed, none of the following defects shall be evident:

-Failure or separation at joints where strainers are fastened to roof bows;
+a.
+Failure or separation at joints where strainers are fastened to roof bows.

-Appreciable difference in deflection between adjacent strainers and roof bows; or
+b.
+Appreciable difference in deflection between adjacent strainers and roof bows.

-twisting, buckling, or deformation of strainer cross-section.
+c. twisting, buckling, or deformation of strainer cross-section.

 Area between floor and window line shall be restructured inside to include at least four vertical formed reinforcement members extending from floor to window line rail.
 They shall be securely attached at both ends.

-Rear corner reinforcements.
-Rear corner framing of the bus body between floor and window sill and between emergency door post and last side post shall consist of at least one structural member applied horizontally to provide additional impact and penetration resistance equal to that provided by frame members in areas of sides of body.
+Rear Corner Reinforcements: Rear corner framing of the bus body between floor and window sill and between emergency door post and last side post shall consist of at least one structural member applied horizontally to provide additional impact and penetration resistance equal to that provided by frame members in areas of sides of body.
 Such member shall be securely attached at each end.

-All openings between chassis and passenger-carrying compartment made due to alterations by body manufacturers shall be sealed.
-(See Item 60.)
+All openings between chassis and passenger-carrying compartment made due to alterations by body manufacturers shall be sealed (see item 61.).

-43. Defrosters.
+43. Defrosters

 Defrosting and defogging equipment shall direct a sufficient flow of heated air onto the windshield, the window to the left of the driver and the glass in the viewing area directly to the right of the driver to eliminate frost, fog and snow.
 (Exception: The requirements of this standard do not apply to the exterior surfaces of double pane storm windows.)

-The defrosting system shall conform to SAE J381, Windshield Defrosting Systems Test Procedure and Performance Requirements – Trucks, Buses, and Multipurpose Vehicles.
+The defrosting system shall conform to SAE J381 (Windshield Defrosting Systems Test Procedure and Performance Requirements – Trucks, Buses, and Multipurpose Vehicles).

 The defroster and defogging system shall be capable of furnishing heated, outside ambient air, except that the part of the system furnishing additional air to the windshield, entrance door and step well may be the recirculating air type.

-Exception: On Type A vehicle, auxiliary fan is not required .
+Types C and D public school buses shall have two auxiliary fans.
+Auxiliary fans are not required on Type A public school buses.

-44. Doors.
+44. Doors

-Service Door.
+Service door shall be under the driver’s control, and designed to afford easy release and to provide a positive latching device, on manual operating doors, to prevent accidental opening.

-Service door shall be manually or power-operated, under control of driver, and so designed as to afford easy release and prevent accidental opening. parts shall come together so as to shear or crush fingers.
+When a hand lever is used, no parts shall come together that will shear or crush fingers.
+Manual door controls shall not require more than 25 lbs of force to operate.
+Power-operated door controls are allowed (see item 44.A.8.).

-Service door shall be located on right side of bus opposite driver and within his direct view.
+The door shall be located on the right side of bus, opposite driver and the driver’s direct view.